-^{} Please note that 24-hour data are considered outstanding when a case was logged at least 48 hours previously and outcome data are considered outstanding when 24-hour data have been received and at least 10 days have elapsed since the start of critical care.
+Please note that 24-hour data are considered outstanding when a case was logged at least 48 hours previously and outcome data are considered outstanding when 24-hour data have been received and at least 10 days have elapsed since the start of critical care.

-Of the 856 patients critically ill with confirmed COVID-19 admitted from 1 September 2020 to date, the largest numbers were admitted in the North West, Midlands, and North East And Yorkshire regions (Figure 2).
+Of the 1761 patients critically ill with confirmed COVID-19 admitted from 1 September 2020 to date, the largest numbers were admitted in the North West, North East And Yorkshire, and Midlands regions (Figure 2).
+Of the patients included in this week's report, 830 patients were admitted to critical care within the past 14 days (to).
+The geographical spread of these patients was similar to that for all patients admitted from 1 September 2020 to date (Figure 3).